pau1a/Transcrypt/BIG.md

 * compatibility with grayscale printing
 * no drift into marketing-style colour storytelling

+Export and print implementations must use the specialised tokens in §A.4 Print and Export Safe Tokens (for example --export-accent-safe, --export-text-primary) to guarantee consistent reproduction.

 Supporting colours never appear as backgrounds or large surfaces.

 ---

 ## 4.3 Neutral Foundations

 ### 4.3.1 Greyscale System
 ### 4.3.2 Background Layering Rules